pahihu/thumbulator/README.md

 The goal is to run ceForth 3.3 on it.
 Work in progress.

 Changes:
+* ceForth V3.3 runs compiled in no opt. mode (-O0)
 * decodes DMB, DSB, ISB, NOP, SEV, UDF, WFE, WFI, YIELD

 pahihu